yegle/your-dns/README.md

 5. Certbot: Free Let's Encrypt certification (required by DNS-over-TLS).
 6. Autoheal: Auto-restart container that failed health check.
 7. Ouroboros: Auto-pull latest version of each container.

+## TODO

+1. Detailed instruction on how to turn this into a working stack.
+2. DNS-over-HTTPS support (Personally not using any device that supports it.